Walker David Miller: Education and career

 Born in Denver, Miller received a Bachelor of Laws from the University of Colorado Law School in 1963 and a Master of Laws from the University of Chicago Law School in 1965.
 He was in private practice in Greeley, Colorado from 1965 to 1966.
 He was then an assistant professor of law at the University of Kansas School of Law from 1966 to 1969, thereafter resuming his private practice in Greeley until 1996.

 Federal judicial service

 On April 18, 1996, Miller was nominated by President Bill Clinton to a seat on the United States District Court for the District of Colorado vacated by James R. Carrigan.
 Miller was confirmed by the United States Senate on July 11, 1996, and received his commission on July 25, 1996.
-He assumed senior status on April 1, 2008.
+He assumed senior status on April 1, 2008, and inactive senior status on August 1, 2011.

 Death

-Miller died suddenly at his home in Greeley on March 24, 2013, a week before his 74th birthday.
+Miller died suddenly at his home in Greeley on March 24, 2013, at age 73.